 RI&E

-The Risk Inventory & Evaluation (RI&E) is mandatory for every organization (excluding ZZPs) to promote the health and safety of employees and reduce financial risks.
-An RI&E gives you insight into the working conditions and workplace safety in your organization.
+The Risk Inventory & Evaluation (RI&E) is mandatory for every organization (except for self-employed persons) to promote the health and safety of employees and reduce financial risks.
+An RI&E provides insight into the working conditions and safety in the workplace within your organization.

 We have a distinctive view on risks and safety in organizations and support the implementation and/or testing of the RI&E as well as assist in the preparation and implementation of the plan of action.